-- (a) Superannuation arrangements for employees are prescribed in: - (1) the Public Sector Superannuation Reform Act 1999 (PSSR Act) - (2) any regulations made for the purposes of the PSSR Act; and - (iii) the Tasmanian Accumulation Scheme Trust Deed created pursuant to the PSSR Act. - (b) An employee is to be a member of the Tasmanian Accumulation Scheme established by the PSSR Act, unless the employee elects in writing to their employer to become a member of another complying superannuation scheme. - (c) An employee who had existing superannuation arrangements in place prior to the commencement of this award continues to be subject to those arrangements.
+- (a) Superannuation arrangements for employees are prescribed in: - (i) the Public Sector Superannuation Reform Act 2016 (PSSR Act) - (ii) any regulations made for the purposes of the PSSR Act; and - (iii) the Tasmanian Accumulation Scheme Trust Deed created pursuant to the PSSR Act. - (b) An employee is to be a member of the Tasmanian Accumulation Scheme established by the PSSR Act, unless the employee elects in writing to their employer to become a member of another complying superannuation scheme. - (c) An employee who had existing superannuation arrangements in place prior to the commencement of this award continues to be subject to those arrangements. - (d) Additional Employer Superannuation Contributions - The provisions of this clause apply in addition to the rights, entitlements or obligations of the Employer or an employee under the PSSR Act or any regulations made under it.